gpylypchuk/challenge/README.md

 - https://cubefinance.netlify.app/

+# Problem

+_This challenge has a 'bug': Users can deposit Ether a day before and receive rewards without waiting seven days._
 # Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.